Meet the Team

 mini

 Since returning to the UK in 1999 and having 2 children, Gina has worked for a variety of companies as an administrator.
-Not only does she run the NHG office, but also works in the bookings office for the local self catering operator Tomich Holidays, along with overseeing any secretarial duties for the Strathglass Heritage Association and book-keeping for a nearby design company.
+Not only does she run the NHG office, but also works in the bookings office for the local self catering operator Tomich Holidays and is the secretary at the local village school.
 In her spare time she dreams of climbing more mountains and walking the hills.

 Jump to top